IBM-Bluemix-Docs/ComposeForRabbitMQ/index.md

 ## Managing Compose for RabbitMQ

 You can manage your service from the service dashboard.
 Here you can find information about your Bluemix Compose database and how to connect to it.
-You can also manage your backups from the dashboard.
-For more information, see [Dashboard Overview](./dashboard-overview.html) and [Backups](./managing-backups.html).
+You can also manage your backups from the dashboard and allocated more resources for your service.
+For more information, see [Service Overview](./dashboard-overview.html), [Backups](./dashboard-backups.html), and [Scaling Resources](./dashboard-scaling-resources.html).

 ## Connecting to Compose for RabbitMQ